awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 	PARAMGRP  default.mysql5.6  in-sync
 ```

-To recover from this scenario, add more storage space to your instance using the `ModifyDBInstance` action or the following AWS CLI command:
+To recover from this scenario, add more storage space to your instance using the `ModifyDBInstance` API operation or the following AWS CLI command\.

 For Linux, OS X, or Unix: